juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_s3ql.md

 ### Create and Mount a file system

 Both S3QL and JuiceFS use database to store metadata.
-S3QL only supports SQLite databases, while JuiceFS supports databases such as Redis, TiKV, MySQL, MariaDB, PostgreSQL, and SQLite.
+S3QL only supports SQLite databases, while JuiceFS supports databases such as SQLite, Redis, TiKV, MySQL, MariaDB, PostgreSQL, and OceanBase.

 Here we create a file system using S3QL and JuiceFS separately with locally created MinIO as object storage: